Tuanthai4444/EduScribe/README.md

 # EduScribe

-### What Does EduScribe Do?

-EduScribe is an application geared towards creating speech to text transcriptions from audio files or through microphone stream input.
-The main goal is to create an easy to use application that can be used to help students with disabilities or schedule conflictions.
-We also want to design EduScribe in a unique and customizable manner, such that any student can use the application to fit their needs and circumstances.

-### How Does EduScribe Do This?

-In order to reach this goal, EduScribe utilizes multiple ASR APIs from major companies and cross references them for maximum accuracy.
-To aid in customizability, EduScribe allows for the creation of customizable dictionaries that will help recognize less common words.
-EduScribe will also provide applications to help create these dictionaries.
+### Problem ###
+According to the DO-IT center, approximately 840,000+ students have disabilities capable of impeding their capabilities to learn.
+With the current trajectory of modern education, these numbers are expected to continuously rise.

+### Solution ###
+As per this problem, I intended to create an application that could act as a remedy to this educational disparity.
+This application named EduScribe allows for students to create transcripts from real time streaming input or through audio file submissions.
+EduScribe creates a distinction from other products through allowing the application to be custom tailored by the student according to their requirements and classes, whilst maintaining accurate transcription.

+### Forecasting ###
+EduScribe will tackle the problem of accuracy through means such as cross-referencing multiple ASR APIs, as well as implementing a human review feedback loop.
+EduScribe will also provide automated dictionary creation open to client interaction in order to give a unique user experience that is intuitive yet customizable.
+Speed will be sacrificed for accuracy (cross referencing) however EduScribe will neutralize this through synchronous processing of audio file chunks.
 Furthermore EduScribe will allow for setting a number of speakers to accomodate more than one lecturer as well as different microphone configurations.

-### EduScribe RoadMap
+### EduScribe RoadMap ###

 Code will not always reflect the full status of the application as much of the application is currently on my computer undergoing experimentation and